kazoli/mern_listing_test/README.md

 DESCRIPTION

 Mongo, express, react, node based listing of test tasks related to users.
 React with redux-toolkit and typescript.
 Backend is also in typescript.
-Authentication wit JWT cookie.
+Authentication with JWT cookie.

 FEATURES

 - User registration, login, update and delete with all related collections and tasks.
 - Collections can be created, updated and deleted with all related tasks.
 - Tasks can be created, updated, deleted and set to completed or incomplete.
 More tags can be added to every task.
-- All listing can be searched by keywords, in case of tasks, filtered by name or tags too.
+- All listing can be searched by keywords, in case of tasks, filtering by name and / or tag is availalbe too.
 Listings can be ordered in different ways.
-By adding, updating and deleting elements in lists, a refresh button will apear to avoid unpredicted list changing that comes from current list ordering.
+By adding, updating and deleting elements in lists, a refresh button will apear and it helps to avoid unpredicted list changing that comes from current list ordering.

 MONGODB SETUP